 Transcription Settings:

-Deepgram: Known for being fast.
+Deepgram: Known for its speed.

 AssemblyAI: Focused on higher quality.